jatiinyadav/Crew-Connect/CONTRIBUTING.md

    After committing your changes, click the "Push origin" button in the top right corner of GitHub Desktop to push your changes to your forked repository on GitHub.

 7. **Create a Pull Request:**
-   - Go to the GitHub website and navigate to your fork of the ResourceHub repository.
+   - Go to the GitHub website and navigate to your fork of the Crew-Connect repository.
    - You should see a button to "Compare & pull request" between your fork and the original repository.
 Click on it.

 8. **Review and Submit:**